microsoft/Olive/docs/source/design/dataset.md

     },
     ```

-    When the control flow reaches the evaluator, Olive will **load the user script** and **call the dataloader function** to get the dataloader.
+    When the control flow reaches the evaluator, Olive will **load the user script and call the dataloader function** to obtain the dataloader.

-    Then Olive will **iterate the dataloader** and call the model to get the prediction.
-Finally, Olive will call the post **processing function** to get the final prediction and calculate the metrics.
+    Next, Olive will **iterate through the dataloader** and invoke the model to generate predictions.
+Finally, Olive will use the **post-processing** function to obtain the final prediction and calculate the appropriate metrics.

 - Run Olive passes:
-    - Conversion: requires user to provide the input samplers or input name and shape for Olive to generate the faked data.
+    - Conversion: The user must provide either input samplers or input names and shapes to enable Olive to generate synthetic data.
     ```json
     "conversion": {
         "type": "OnnxConversion",